Home Artists Posts Import Register

 "You don't have to keep this hidden and burden yourself with such things all on your own, Emiya-kun.
 It all starts to make sense when you look at the signs.
 Your hair has been gradually losing its color, and you've always been so tired during class, often sleeping due to a lack of energy most likely.
 And most of all how your skin keeps darkening lately!
 The symptoms must have been unbearable for you.
 I just wish I could have been there from the beginning to help you in any way I can, even if it was just moral support."

-“First of all,” he retracted his hand from her hold and gave the girl a strange stare.
+“First of all,” he retracted his hand from her hold and gave the girl a strange look.
 “My hair losing its color has nothing to do with any kind of disease.
 That’s just… stress and faulty genetics from whoever my real parents are — same explanation for my skin.
 Secondly, the reason why I mostly fall asleep in the classroom is due to boredom since I already know the material and because I tend to stay up very late at night working on my hobbies.
 If I had any kind of dangerous disease or was terminally ill, the first people to know about it would be my parents.
 But as you can see, they barely bother to hang around my family’s home and spend most of their time working or just goofing off.
 Not exactly the behavior you’d expect from people dealing with a dying son."

 Disbelief filled her eyes, "B-But… but the note.
 You said that you wanted to live your life to the fullest before the end…"